johnjcamilleri/Maltese-GF-Resource-Grammar/doc/roots/README.md

 - [`roots-quad.txt`](https://raw.github.com/johnjcamilleri/Maltese-GF-Resource-Grammar/master/doc/roots/roots-quad.txt)

 Everything else is used in the conversion process.
-The individual `.csv` files were produced by manually saving each worksheet from the [original XLS file](http://mlrs.research.um.edu.mt/dl/roots.xls) in CSV format, using LibreOffice 3's Calcapplication.
+The individual `.csv` files were produced by manually saving each worksheet from the [original XLS file](http://mlrs.research.um.edu.mt/dl/roots.xls) in CSV format, using LibreOffice 3's Calc application.

 ## Example usage